TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 Entry fields:
 - Output Variable Name - the name of the variable containing results of the merge (replacing previously defined variables, in particular #input).
 - Output Expression - there is one expression for each of the input branches.
 When there is an incoming event from a particular input branch, the expression defined for that branch is evaluated and passed to the output branch.
+The expressions defined for respective branches need to be of identical data type.
+In the example above it is always a record containing fields `branchName` and `value`.

-Please note, that the #input variable used in the Output expression field refers to the content of the respective incoming branch.
+Note, that the #input variable used in the Output expression field refers to the content of the respective incoming branch.